-- Develop and implement a business plan for an RDHAP practice.
+- Develop and implement a practice plan for an RDHAP practice.

-To make the RDHAP Education Program as available as possible, CNU plans to offer the first session of the program for $1,500 (50% discount off regular fee).
-A non-refundable deposit of $500 will be due at the time of registration and the remainder will be due 4 weeks before the start of class.
+To make the RDHAP Education Program as available as possible, CNU plans to offer the program for $2,495.
+A non-refundable deposit of $500 will be due at the time of registration and the remaining $1,995 will be due January 7, 2022.

 In order to enroll in the CNU RDHAP Education Program you need to sign up and pay the course fees on the RegPack system which is accessed by the link below: